OGBlackDiamond/Project-Aristotle/README.md

 # Project Aristotle

 ## About Aristotle
-Aristotle is an artificial inteligence used as a personal assistant to myself (Caden Feller).
+Aristotle is an artificial inteligence used as a personal assistant.
 He has a unique personality that can be edited at will by the user.
 He is a friend and a companion, but will also be harsh with the voice of reason.
 Enjoy!